-I almost always whip up a last minute soup with something form the pantry and throw it into the slow cooker to get warm while I get in my costume.
+I almost always whip up a last minute soup with something from the pantry and throw it into the slow cooker to get warm while I get in my costume.
 Last year I used refried beans as the base.
 This time I used Pacific Organic Refried Black Beans.
-They are already creamy have some seasoning to build on for your soup.
+They are already creamy and have some seasoning to build on for your soup.

 Pacific Foods sent me some of their refried and baked beans.
 I love the fact that they aren’t in cans and are organic to boot.
 I always have a few in my pantry for impromptu quesadillas, soups or a nice bean dip for a crazy weeknight dinner.

-They are giving away a 12 of their vegan products for World Vegetarian Day so make sure to enter at the bottom of this post.
+They are giving away 12 of their vegan products for World Vegetarian Day so make sure to enter at the bottom of this post.
 I’m using Rafflecopter for this giveaway so

 - 1 (15.5 oz can) black beans